 Life insurance riders, also called endorsements, are designed to add certain policy benefits to make a life insurance policy work better for your specific needs.
-While they may not lower the cost of your premium (generally they’ll add premium to your policy), they could add additional value to the policy, making your cost even more worthwhile.
+Riders will typically add to your monthly premium, but allow you to tailor your life insurance coverage to your specific needs and provide coverage in case of specific conditions or occurrences.
 Common life insurance riders include:

 - Long-term care rider

 - Terminal illness rider

 Frequently asked questions

 The best life insurance company will vary depending on personal preferences.
 For example, the provider that has the best customer service and the most riders might only offer a small selection of policies.
 Or, the best provider on paper might have the most expensive rates.
 That said, life insurance premiums are highly personalized and don’t vary as much between companies as other insurance product costs do.
 To find the best life insurance carrier for you, experts recommend comparing multiple companies based on criteria like coverage types, third-party ratings, available riders, policy limits and other factors that are important to you and your family.